Cloudname/cloudname/restapp-bootstrap/README.md

 * Rename the ExampleResource[IT] and root packages to whatever names are suitable for you
 * Set org.cloudname.example.restapp.server.Main.SERVICE_NAME
 * Set org.cloudname.example.restapp.server.WebServer.REST_RESOURCE_PACKAGES
+* Set the mainClass parameter of the maven-jar-plugin in pom.xml

 Further Info
 ------------